Hands on: New iPad Pro 12.9 (2018) review

 On the one hand, the massive iPad Pro 12.9 screen is just what's needed to scope out space aliens hidden in your living room (or similar) but it's also a bit large to hold when you're wheeling around.

-The new Apple Pencil complements the new iPad Pro 12.9 pretty well, and it’s so much better tha it’s able to sit magnetically on the top and charge.
-The old ‘alien antenna was a big miss, it felt.
+The new Apple Pencil complements the new iPad Pro 12.9 pretty well, and it’s so much better now that it’s able to sit magnetically on the top and charge.
+The old ‘alien' antenna was a big miss, it felt.

-The new USC-C connector needed means you won't be able to use any Pencils of old though, which will probably annoy those who are upgrading from the iPad Pro 12.9 that was first unveiled in 2015.
+The new USB-C connector means you won't be able to use any Pencils of old though – those Pencils needed to be plugged into the Lightning Port in order to pair with the iPad – which will probably annoy those who are upgrading from the iPad Pro 12.9 that was first unveiled in 2015.

-Using the Apple Pencil on the new iPad Pro 12.9 was a strong experience though, with the latency of the ‘touch to brush’ the best we’ve felt on an iPad so far - we feel far more like this is something we’d want to regularly use than before.
-It really does feel like it could replace a notepad, and on the larger screen it was much easier to see what you’re sketching out.
+Using the Apple Pencil on the new iPad Pro 12.9 was a strong experience though, with the latency of the ‘touch to brush’ the best we’ve felt on an iPad so far – much more than with previous Pros we feel like this is something we’d want to regularly use.
+It really does feel like it could replace a notepad, and on the larger screen it's much easier to see what you’re sketching out.

 Battery and camera

-The new large iPad Pro is supposed to last ‘all day’ hours on a single charge if you're just messing about normally and not trying your hardest to run down the battery.
+The new large iPad Pro is supposed to last ‘all-day’ on a single charge if you're just using your tablet for general tasks, and not trying your hardest to run down the battery.
 However, Apple really skirted over this element in the keynote, so something tells us that battery life isn’t going to be a headline spec here at all.

-There's also the same 12MP sensor as seen on the iPad Pro 11 in the mix, so if you need to use the camera for work or in an educative scenario, we're thinking this is a nice thing to have.
+There's also the same 12MP camera here as seen on the iPad Pro 11, so if you need to use the camera for work, or in an educational scenario, we're thinking this is a nice thing to have.

 Please don't use the iPad Pro 12.9 as your main photography device though, given the whoppingly large screen that will get in the way of anyone trying to actually see the thing you’re trying to snap.

-The sound quality out of these speakers is better than ever before - and given we were already taken with the power of the iPad Pro as a multimedia device, and how much thinner it is than before, the sound quality is exceptional.
+The sound quality out of these speakers is better than ever before – and as we were already taken with the power of the iPad Pro as a multimedia device, and given how much thinner it is than before, this achievement is doubly impressive.

-In the loud auditorium of the demo area, it was almost impossible to hear people speaking, but still ‘Ready Player One’ was kind of audible over the din - and the vibrations inside were certainly powerful in the hand.
+In the loud auditorium of the demo area at the launch event it was almost impossible to hear people speaking, but still ‘Ready Player One’ was kind of audible over the din – and the vibrations from the speakers certainly felt powerful in the hand.

 Early verdict

-This is the tablet you want if you’re a photographer looking to check out your images on the go (although we’re not sure it supports live importing of said snaps) or want to have a separate machine that can output to a monitor.
+This is the tablet you want if you’re a photographer looking to check out your images on the go, or any professional who needs excellent image quality in a highly portable form factor.

-There are still limitations within iOS 12 that will inherently stop many power users being able to use the iPad Pro as their main device - it can’t multi-task on a larger screen, for instance - and it sucks that you have to buy the keyboard and Pencil separately.
+There are still inherent limitations within iOS 12 that will prevent many power users from being able to use the iPad Pro as their main device – it can’t multi-task on a larger screen, for instance – and it sucks that you have to buy the keyboard and Pencil separately.

-But for day to day use, something that lets you interact with creative projects on the go, there’s not much that’s going to come close to this device.
+But for day to day use, for a device that lets you interact with creative projects on the go, there’s not much that’s going to come close to this device.